 - a.
 The Data Protection Act 2018 sets out six data protection principles that the school must follow when processing personal data.
 Data must be: - Processed fairly, lawfully and in a transparent manner - Used for specified, explicit and legitimate purposes - Used in a way that is adequate, relevant and limited - Accurate and kept up-to-date - Kept no longer than is necessary - Processed in a manner that ensures appropriate security of the data b.
-Categories of data
+The Data Protection Act 2018 refers to Personal data and Special categories of personal data